pink-gorilla/kernel-clj/README.md

 - You need to have clj installed.
 - run ./test.sh and wait for the figwheel terminal window to appear
-- copy expressions from test.md and eval them for testin
+- copy expressions from test.md and eval them for testing

 ## Unit Tests
 ```bash